Keeping Kids Healthy During International Travel

-When you travel outside of the United States, it is very important to be sure that your child is properly immunized, both with vaccines routinely given during well child exams and with vaccines needed when visiting a specific country.
+When you travel outside of the United States, it is very important to be sure that your child is properly immunized, both with vaccines routinely given during well child exams and with vaccines needed when visiting a specific country or region.
 There may also be medicines recommended for the country you are visiting.
 Preparing for travel means planning to minimize the chance of acquiring illness from food and water, insects (such as mosquitoes) and animals (dog bites frequently expose travelers to rabies abroad).
 This should be accomplished 6 -8 weeks prior to your departure.

 Pediatric Associates of Richmond recommends an international travel consultation either at our offices (by Dr. Weber or Kristin Flohre, CPNP), or one of the area travel clinics for these services, especially if the itinerary is complex.
 Some vaccines, such as yellow fever vaccine and Japanese encephalitis vaccine can only be given in consultation with and by travel specialists.
 Often, recommendations vary by country, altitude, rural versus urban locale, and even by time of year.